 VA Home Improvement Loans

-If you want to purchase a home that’s less than stellar, you can get a VA Home Improvement Loan, combined with a traditional VA Home Loan.
-This way you can fix your house to the standards without having to pay for it up front.
+If you want to purchase a home that’s less than stellar, you can get a VA Home Improvement Loan combined with a traditional VA Home Loan.
+This way, you can fix your house to the standards without having to pay for it upfront.
 Your lender will simply roll the costs of your improvements into a traditional VA loan.
 You can read more about VA Home Improvement Loans here.
-Keep in mind, however, that you’ll have to provide the VA with a list of what you’re planning to fix, who will fix it, and how much it is going to cost.
+However, keep in mind that you’ll have to provide the VA with a list of what you’re planning to fix, who will fix it, and how much it is going to cost.
 If the combined cost of the house and renovations are more than the county’s loan limit, you will most likely have to make a down payment.

 VA Funding Fee

 No matter what kind of loan you choose to use with the VA, you’re going to have to pay a funding fee.
 This is a fee that’s paid at closing.
 This fee can be rolled into your financing, but it will be there.
-This fee makes sure the VA can continue to offer no money down loan options for future generations.
-However, there are some qualifying members who are exempt from this fee.
+This fee makes sure the VA can continue to offer no-money-down loan options for future generations.
+However, some qualifying members are exempt from this fee.

 VA Funding Fee Exemptions

 If you have a disability rating from the VA, you qualify for a funding fee exemption.
 In fact, if you decide to pay for a second home, you will be exempt from that funding fee too.
-You must have your rating and show proof during the purchase of your home, otherwise, you will not be exempt and will be required to pay the funding fee.
-You don’t even need a high disability rating, 10% is enough to qualify for this exemption.
+You must have your rating and show proof during your home purchase; otherwise, you will not be exempt and will be required to pay the funding fee.
+You don’t even need a high disability rating; 10% is enough to qualify for this exemption.
 You can read more about funding fee exemptions here.